freeCodeCamp/learn-sql-by-building-a-student-database-part-2/TUTORIAL.md

 ### 1690.1

-In your student info script, add `echo` statement at the bottom like the other to print the results of the suggested query.
+In your student info script, add an `echo` statement at the bottom like the other to print the results of the suggested query.

 #### HINTS